NickSchmitt/GA-Notes/lesson-plan/loops.md

 ## While Loops

 * Loop construct that executes depending on a boolean value
-* Repeats until the expression test evaluates to false
+* Will repeat until the expression is falsy
 * Initializes a counter, tests an expression, executes a statement, increments, repeats

 structure